K0I05/ESP32-S3_ESP-IDF_COMPONENTS/components/storage/esp_datalogger/README.md

 1. **Data-Table**: table based data storage with user-defined columns, scalar and vector data-types, and basic analytics (i.e. average, minimum, and maximum).
 2. **Time Into Interval**: synchronizes a FreeRTOS task with the system clock with user-defined time interval for temporal conditional scenarios.

+The ESP data-logger component features:

+- Data types supported include float, int16, bool, and vector.
+The record identifier and timestamp data types are automatically added to the data-table.
+- Data processing types supported include sample, average, minimum, and maximum.
+- Up to 255 columns and 65535 rows are supported by the data-table.
+- Three (3) data storage types are supported which include ring (first-in-first-out), reset (resets data-table when full), and stop (pauses data storage when data-table is full).
+- JSON data-table export is supported.

 The working example included was developed in Visual Studio Code and requires an internet connection to synchronize the system clock using Simple Network Time Protocol (SNTP) over Wi-Fi.
 Likewise, you can comment out the Wi-Fi connect and ntp start routines and enable the get and set time routines.
 The set time routine provides a user configurable date and time structure to initialize the system clock to a base date-time.
 Otherwise, the included example may not run as expected.

 > Please keep in mind that this is still under development but if you have any suggestions or would like to contribute please contact me.